nnhieutrung/NIDS-FedML/pseudocode/ctgan.md

 # CTGAN Generate fakedata and sync in Client

 ## Process:
-- If CTGAN Model does not exist:
-    - Fetch every 500 rows per `label`.
-    - Use these rows for training the CTGAN model.
 - FOR EACH `label` IN **OUTPUT_LABELS** from the **dataset**:
     1. For each `client`:
         - Get `numRows` = number of rows with `label`.